ilbers/isar/doc/technical_overview.md

 3. Task `do_install` _only_ for `dpkg-raw`: copy all you want in your debian package to `${D}`, install hooks in `${D}/DEBIAN`

+4. Task `do_prepare': perform any preparation steps to the unpacked/patched sources before the build.
+This task calls the dpkg_prepare shell function with the buildchroot mounts in place (`dpkg_do_mounts')

+   4.1. the `dpkg_prepare` function of `dpkg.bbclass` runs `/isar/deps.sh` in
+        the buildchroot.
+That performs the following:

+        1. Go to `/home/build/${PN}`

+        2. Get list of dependencies from debian/control and install them

+   4.2. the `dpkg_prepare` function of `dpkg-raw.bbclass` translate the
+        recipe meta-data into a debian/control file suitable for packaging with dpkg-deb

-4. Task `do_build`: mount folder with unpacked files to buildchroot, execute the actual build function `dpkg_runbuild`, and finally umount again
+5. Task `do_build`: mount folder (`dpkg_do_mounts') with unpacked files to buildchroot, execute the actual build function `dpkg_runbuild`, and finally umount again (`dpkg_undo_mounts')

-   4.1. the `dpkg_runbuild` function of `dpkg.bbclass` runs `build.sh` in the
+   5.1. the `dpkg_runbuild` function of `dpkg.bbclass` runs `build.sh` in the
         buildchroot.
 That performs the following:

         1. Go to `/home/build/${PN}`

-        2. Get list of dependencies from debian/control and install them

-        3. Run dpkg-buildpackage
+        2. Run dpkg-buildpackage

-   4.2. the `dpkg_runbuild` function of `dpkg-raw.bbclass` basically runs
+   5.2. the `dpkg_runbuild` function of `dpkg-raw.bbclass` basically runs
         `dpkg-deb` to construct a Debian package from a folder of files, without compiling anything

-5. Task `do_deploy_deb`: install successfully built packages `${WORKDIR}/*.deb` to deploy directory `${DEPLOY_DIR_DEB}`
+6. Task `do_deploy_deb`: install successfully built packages `${WORKDIR}/*.deb` to deploy directory `${DEPLOY_DIR_DEB}`

 ## 3.6 Populate Target Filesystem